beta-team/community/DataSet Tutorial For BETA-Recsys.md

 movielens_1m.download()
 ```

-However, not every dataset could be downloaded directly with our framework.
-For some datasets, you will still have to download them manually.
-And we will provide tips about how to download and where you should put the files.
+However, not every dataset could be downloaded directly with our framework. **For some datasets, you will still have to download them manually.
+You are supposed to follow our tips to download and put the dataset in the correct folder in order to be detected by our framework.**

 ### Load Data